TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/LocalEditing.rst

 6. Render the documentation

-   Render with Docker in order to test the changes (see :ref:`rendering-docs-quickstart`).
+   Render with Docker in order to test the changes (see `Rendering Documentation With Docker <https://github.com/t3docs/docker-render-documentation/blob/master/README.rst>`__).

    .. code-block:: bash